 A strategic southern gateway to the Portland Metropolitan area - Wilsonville's small town lifestyle, coupled with high quality neighborhoods, popular amenities and good jobs have grown the city's population continuously over time, even during the most recent economic down turn.
-According to the Portland State University (PSU) Population Research Center, as of July 2016, the estimated population of Wilsonville was 23,700.
+In a population study completed by Portland State in July 2016, the estimated population for the City of Wilsonville was roughly 23,700 people.
 Once a small farming community, Wilsonville has transitioned into a well-planned city with a mix of high-tech industries, small businesses, a transportation system, and a variety of housing types.